USDA-ARS-GBRU/micrompn/README.md

                         zero-padded, e.g. A01
   --trim_positives      If present, the list of positive wells will be trimmed to the
                         most dilute all positive dilution and the least dilute all negative dilution.
-This helps if early dilutions are turbid.
+This helps if early dilutions have improbable wells.
   --version, -v         show program's version number and exit --logfile LOGFILE, -l LOGFILE
 ```